dataluscorp/browser/devtools/docs/contributor/tools/responsive-design-mode.md

 ## Session Restore

-When restarting Firefox and restoring a user's browsing session, we must correctly restore the tab history.
+When restarting Datalus and restoring a user's browsing session, we must correctly restore the tab history.
 If the RDM tool was opened when the session was captured, then it would be acceptable to either: